Muzm1l/cpp_ui_lib/user-docs/BTW_SHADED_REGION_API.md

 3. **Automatic Redraw**: Adding, removing, or clearing regions automatically triggers a redraw of the graph.

-4. **Region Persistence**: Shaded regions are stored in a `QMap` and persist across graph redraws until explicitly removed.
+4. **Region Persistence**: Shaded regions are stored and persist across graph redraws until explicitly removed.

 5. **Visibility**: Regions are only visible when their X range overlaps with the visible range of the graph.